mel-miller/mm-site-next/src/projects/TP.md

     'drupal',
     'project-management',
   ]
-role: 'Graphic Designer and Web Developer'
+role: 'Graphic Designer, Web Developer, and Project Manager'
 mainImage: '/images/tp/tp-garage.png'
-mainImageAlt: 'Buckeye UX'
+mainImageAlt: 'Screenshot of Transportation and Parkking services website homepage'
-tileImage: '/images/tp/tp-tile.png'
+tileImage: '/images/tp/tp-garage.png'
+tileSummary: "I transformed The Ohio State University's Transportation & Parking Services website.  from an outdated, hand-coded site to a modern, responsive Drupal site."
 ---

 I transformed The Ohio State University's Transportation & Parking Services website from an outdated, hand-coded site to a modern (for 2011), CMS site using Drupal.